 Heiða Dóra Jónsdóttir with Ólafur Ragnar Grímsson, the president of Iceland.

-In the spring of 2011, voters an Iceland had to decide whether to pick up the tab for mistakes bankers made before the financial crisis.
+We get there just before the big election, when the people will vote to decide whether to pick up the tab for mistakes bankers made before the financial crisis.

-Read our Icelandic intern Baldur Hedinson's post, "Should I Pay For Bankers' Mistakes?"
+Read Baldur's post, "Should I Pay For Bankers' Mistakes?"

 Download the podcast, or subscribe.
 Music: Tappi Tíkarrass's "Beri-Beri" and Egó's "Fjöllin Hafa Vakað."
 Find us: Twitter/ Facebook.